microbit-foundation/dev-docs/hardware/schematic.md

 ## Overview

-This page discusses the micro:bit schematic and Bill of Materials (BOM), which shows the electrical connections of the micro:bit and the components used in it.
+This page discusses the micro:bit schematic and Bill of Materials [BOM](https://github.com/microbit-foundation/microbit-v2-hardware/blob/main/V2/Bill.of.Materials-BBC-microbit_V2.0.0.csv), which shows the electrical connections of the micro:bit and the components used in it.

-The schematic is available from the BBC's [micro:bit hardware repository](https://github.com/bbcmicrobit/hardware)
+The micro:bit V1.3 and V1.5 schematic is available from the BBC's [micro:bit hardware repository](https://github.com/bbcmicrobit/hardware).

+The micro:bit V2 schematic is available from the Micro:bit Educational Foundation [microbit-v2-hardware repository](https://github.com/microbit-foundation/microbit-v2-hardware).

 If you're looking to make something of your own based on the micro:bit, you might prefer to use our ['Reference Design'](/hardware/reference-design/) which is based on a radio module and has space on the layout for you to add your own components.